lcccodes/configure-ad/README.md

 This is an abbreviated outline of notes on the setup (from scratch) and installation of Active Directory within Azure Virtual Machines.<br />

-<h2>Environments and Technologies Used</h2>
+<h2>Environments, Technologies and Languages Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
-- Remote Desktop
+- Remote Desktop connections to server and client
 - Active Directory Domain Services
+- Active Directory Users and Computers
+- Windows command line prompts
-- PowerShell ISE
+- PowerShell ISE (Windows native scripting language)

 <h2>Operating Systems Used </h2>